 the place the young Laos girl who runs it and had told us about the place at the dock earlier ran out to greet us.
 Nearly everyone from the boat was there and we had a good night talking and getting to know everyone.

 We were up early again the following morning getting rolls for the 8 hour journey.
 Again all day the scenery was amazing and you would find yourself just looking out at everything around you in awe of it all.

 The trip is long but we think it was definetly worth it you get to see so much along the way and it definetly beats a speed boat for 8 hours or a 10 hour bus journey along dirt roads and over mountains.
-Plus we made a great bench of friends who we would end up spending a lot of time with over the next few days which you will hear about in our next installment.
+Plus we made a great bunch of friends who we would end up spending a lot of time with over the next few days which you will hear about in our next installment.

 Bye for now Ian and Laura xx